-It is suggested all visitors remain in their vehicle.
-We pulled over to roadside and took photographs using telephoto lenses from a safe distance.
-It would be potentially dangerous, and possibly lethal, to approach these wild animals, particularly when young are present.
-They can run much faster than we can, in spite of their size.
+All visitors must remain in their vehicle because it would be potentially dangerous, and possibly lethal, to approach these large and powerful wild animals, particularly when young are present.

-On our return drive to Calgary, north on the Cowboy Trail (Hwy 6), and west on the Crowsnest Highway (Hwy 3), we make a brief stop at Lundbreck Falls because it is a beautiful place and we have the time.
+On the return drive to Calgary, north on the Cowboy Trail (Hwy 6), and west on the Crowsnest Highway (Hwy 3), there is time to make a brief stop at beautiful Lundbreck Falls.

-We drive north on Hwy 22 past the Chain Lakes and the Whaleback before turning west on Hwy 541 at Longview, Alberta for the incredible drive north through the Kananaskis Country mountains.
-We make a brief stop at Highwood Pass which is the highest driveable pass in Canada.
-It is a perfect place to stop and stretch the legs.
+The drive continues north on Hwy 22 past the Chain Lakes and the Whaleback before turning west on Hwy 541 at Longview, Alberta for the incredible drive north through Kananaskis Country mountains.